 Master at UT

 - Moniek Honcoop, Emotion regulation through sounds for people with autism spectrum disorder (Interaction Technology, 2022)

 - Daan Ekkelenkamp, Adding higher-order Situation Awareness components to a Platoon Commander’s Battle Management System (Interaction Technology, 2021, external at TNO)

-- Pei-Yu Chen, Interactive Machine Reasoning for Responsible Hybrid Intelligence (with Myrthe Tielman, Catholijn M. Jonker and Dirk Heylen, started 2021, TU Delft)
+- Pei-Yu Chen, Interactive Machine Reasoning for Responsible Hybrid Intelligence (with Myrthe Tielman, Catholijn M. Jonker and Dirk Heylen, started 2021, TU Delft, project Hybrid Intelligence)

-- Loan Ho, Knowledge Representation Formalisms for Hybrid Intelligence (with Stefan Schlobach, Victor de Boer and Myrthe Tielman, started 2021, VU)
+- Loan Ho, Knowledge Representation Formalisms for Hybrid Intelligence (with Stefan Schlobach, Victor de Boer and Myrthe Tielman, started 2021, Vrije Universiteit, project Hybrid Intelligence)

 - Esther Kox, Trust Repair in Human-Agent Teaming (with Peter de Vries and Jose Kerstholt, started 2020, BMS@UT)

-- Ilir Kola, Social Situation Awareness in Personal Assistant Agents (with Catholijn M. Jonker, started 2017, TU Delft)
+- Ilir Kola, Enabling Social Situation Awareness in Support Agents (with Catholijn M. Jonker, 2022, TU Delft, project CoreSAEP) (URL)

 - (stopped) Pietro Pasotti, Computational Reasoning for Habit Support Agents (with Catholijn M. Jonker, stopped 2018, TU Delft)